-- Assisting victims who have offenders incarcerated wit the ND Department of Corrections and Rehabilitation (NDDOCR).
+- Assisting victims when the offending individual has been sentenced to the custody of the ND Department of Corrections and Rehabilitation (NDDOCR).

 - Crisis intervention and advocacy throughout the corrections process.

-- Information regarding the status of inmates in prison.
-(Inmates may go through several different status changes during their period of incarceration).
+- Information regarding the status of incarceration.
+(Individuals may go through several different status changes during their period of incarceration).